PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 <!-- body -->
-## Users in Kubernetes
+## Users in PlaidCloud

-All Kubernetes clusters have two categories of users: service accounts managed by Kubernetes, and normal users.
+All PlaidCloud clusters have two categories of users: service accounts managed by PlaidCloud, and normal users.

 It is assumed that a cluster-independent service manages normal users in the following ways: